This is the danish word for a feeling of coziness, a mood of contentment and wellness and comfort, often shared with friends or family.

 It first appeared in Danish writing in the 19th Century and has since evolved into the cultural idea known in Denmark and Norway today.
 While hygge has exactly the same meaning in Norwegian as in Danish and is a widely used word in Norway (including in its derived forms, such as hyggelig), the emphasis specifically on “hygge” as an important part of their cultural identity is mostly a recent Danish phenomenon; in Norway “hygge” is just a word, similar in status to “cozy” in English-speaking countries.

 Do you ever get that feeling when you’re in a room with a few of your closest friends or family that everything is ok with you and the world, and you could simply melt into the comfort of the moment?
 Maybe it was around a board game, or in a quiet room of loved-ones reading.
 That feeling is Hygge.

 Denmark consistently ranks among the happiest countries in the world.
 Is it any surprise that they have words to describe uniquely happy feelings?

 Danish people use the word Hygge often, most usually as an adjective, but sometimes as a verb.
 While some Danes will say it can’t be translated, or even claim it is a uniquely Danish feeling, the rest of the world can relate.
 Some might even say we NEED a word like this in other languages to focus our attention on Hominess (the closest equivalent word in English).

-Within a Hygge feeling, there are elements of Love and Togetherness, the Pleasure of material comfort, and even the Flow of social interaction and co-mingling.
+Within Hygge feelings or moments, we may find different blends of the 4 Elements of Well-Being.
+There are aspects of Love and Togetherness, the Pleasure of material comfort, and even the Flow of social interaction and co-mingling.